Fact Or Fiction? Even When It Comes To Food, It's Hard To Tell With Rasputin

 kind dear apologies forgive me much meat is needed, let Piter [Petrograd] eat, listen help rosputin

-kind dear apologies allow oats taken, much woe in zlaenburg province, lots of oats, Petrograd cart drivers are worried, that's not good, Siberia is full of lard please feel Petrograd and Moscow
+kind dear apologies allow oats taken, much woe in zlaenburg province, lots of oats, Petrograd cart drivers are worried, that's not good, Siberia is full of lard please feed Petrograd and Moscow

 "His notes were often scribbled and hard to decipher.
 His grammar and spelling were atrocious.
 His meaning was often hard to make out," says Smith.
 "But yes, Rasputin was very serious about the food problems in Petrograd.
 The czar did not heed his advice, regrettably."